Best TV shows on NOW TV to watch now (October 2020) - TheNewsTrace

 Band of Brothers

-Don’t miss Steven Spielberg’s 12-hour mini-series about one US military regiment’s extraordinary Second World Warfare adventures – as soon as voted the most effective field units of all time by RadioTimes.com customers… Watch Band of Brothers on NOW TV
+Don’t miss Steven Spielberg’s 12-hour mini-series about one US military regiment’s extraordinary Second World Conflict adventures – as soon as voted top-of-the-line field units of all time by RadioTimes.com customers… Watch Band of Brothers on NOW TV

 Courageous New World

-Primarily based on Aldous Huxley’s 1932 novel of the identical identify, Courageous New World brings the creator’s utopian society, the place peace and stability has been achieved by the prohibition of monogamy, privateness, cash, household and historical past, to life.
-Nonetheless, New London residents Bernard Max (Harry Lloyd) and Lenina Crowne (Jessica Brown Findlay) determine to flee the one society they’ve ever recognized to journey to the Savage Lands, the place they get caught up in a violent rebel.
+Primarily based on Aldous Huxley’s 1932 novel of the identical identify, Courageous New World brings the writer’s utopian society, the place peace and stability has been achieved by way of the prohibition of monogamy, privateness, cash, household and historical past, to life.
+Nonetheless, New London residents Bernard Max (Harry Lloyd) and Lenina Crowne (Jessica Brown Findlay) determine to flee the one society they’ve ever identified to journey to the Savage Lands, the place they get caught up in a violent rise up.

 Recreation of Thrones